MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ## Upcoming diagnostics updates for UWP apps

-The App Center team is actively working on improving diagnostics support for UWP apps to address the limitations and gaps mentioned above.
-This section details the improvements you can expect to see in the upcoming weeks.
+The App Center team is actively working on improving our diagnostics support for UWP apps to address the limitations and gaps mentioned above.
+This section details the improvements and transition you can expect to see in the upcoming weeks.

 ### What improvements can I expect?